Version : √ OneNote desktop

 Update 20/11 : Curiously, it seems impossible to link notes to Excel file… As far as I am concerned, I never managed to do it.
 This Microsoft web site seems to acknowledge it…

-Update 29/11/2016 : OneNote Gem seems to bring this feature (and support for .pdf document, and other browsers like Chrome Opera and Safari).
+Update 29/11/2016 : OneNote Gem seems to bring this feature (as well as support for .pdf document, and other browsers like Chrome Opera and Safari).
 Not cheap, but may be useful.

 Update 06/05/2017 : I have switched the order of both workflows, to start with the easiest (as an introduction), and then explain the intended one (which is fairly more complex).
 I have added some steps on workflow 2, that were clearly missing : it should be understandable now !
 Also, I have re-organised the Feature of a docked note paragraph to make it easier to understand (the first paragraph was not specific to docked notes).